rsautter/gilbert/README.md

 pip install git+https://github.com/rsautter/gilbert
 ```

-Two functions has been added:
+The following functions has been added:

-- vec2mat -> transforms a vector into a matrix (one dimension is required)
+- vec2mat -> transforms a vector into a matrix
 - mat2vec -> transforms a matrix into a vector

 ---